-Chandrayaan-2 launch illustrates determination of Indians to scale new frontiers, says PM Modi
+Chandrayaan 2 launch illustrates determination of indians to scale new frontiers of science says pm modi

 Moments after India launched its second moon mission, Chandrayaan 2, Prime Minister Narendra Modi Monday described the occasion as a “special moment that will be etched in the annals of history.”
 Taking to Twitter, the prime minister said, “The launch of #Chandrayaan2 illustrates the prowess of our scientists and the determination of 130 crore Indians to scale new frontiers of science.
 Every Indian is immensely proud today!”

 India launched its first exploratory mission to the moon from Andhra Pradesh’s Sriharikota.
 The three-stage rocket GSLV-MkIII-M1 launch vehicle lifted off at its appointed time of 2.43 pm and successfully injected Chandrayaan-2 into Earth’s orbit, where it will spend 23 days before heading to the moon’s south pole.
 Follow Chandrayaan-2 launch Live Updates Here

 Special moments that will be etched in the annals of our glorious history!